Want to secure acceptance into your dream school?

 Early Decision vs. Early Action

 Early decision and early action both offer students the opportunity to apply to colleges ahead of regular decision deadlines.
-However, there are important distinctions between the two.
+However, there are important differences between early decision and early action.

 Early action, like early decision, allows students to submit their applications early and receive decisions in mid-December.
 The key difference is that early action is non-binding, meaning that accepted students are not obligated to enroll in the college that accepts them.